CasimirKaPazi/balhukbar/Grammar.md

   **halo**
 * Listen: Listener is part of the conversation but not it's topic.
   **ha**
 * Topic: Listener is topic of the discussion.
-Can be used to compensate the vagueness of "ge".
+Can be used to compensate the vagueness of "ke".
   **tu**
 * Monologue: Holding a monologue, talking to one self, thinking out loud.
   **mn**